 - Roof to Wall Attachments — Where is the weakest point of connection?
-The inspector checks how the trusses are attached to the walls and assesses strengths including hurricane straps, clips and metal connector wraps.
+The inspector checks how the trusses are attached to the walls and assess strengths including hurricane straps, clips, and metal connector wraps.

 - Gable End Bracing — If your home has a gable-style roof, the gable ends are inspected to see if they are properly reinforced to meet building code standards.
 Gable ends taller than 48 inches need to be braced to qualify for a discount.

 - Secondary Water Barrier — Whether this is a self-adhering membrane or a foam adhesive SWR barrier, this extra layer of protection installed under your primary roofing material can save you money on your insurance.
 For either option, you’ll likely need written certification from your roofing contractor and photo documentation to receive a discount.